Berkay Özcan

-Berkay Özcan (born 15 February 1998) is a Turkish professional footballer who plays as a central midfielder for Fatih Karagümrük on loan from İstanbul Başakşehir.
+Berkay Özcan (born 15 February 1998) is a professional footballer who plays as a central midfielder for Süper Lig club Fatih Karagümrük on loan from İstanbul Başakşehir.
+Born in Germany, he represented it internationally as a junior, before switching allegiance to Turkey.

 Club career

 VfB Stuttgart

 On 6 November 2015, Özcan extended his contract with VfB Stuttgart until June 2019.
 He made his debut for the first team of VfB Stuttgart on 8 August 2016 against FC St. Pauli.
 He finished the 2016–17 season with three goals in 23 appearances.
 On 3 December 2017 Özcan signed a new four-year-contract, keeping him at VfB Stuttgart until June 2021.
 He finished the 2017–18 season with a goal in 20 appearances.

 Hamburger SV

 On 25 January 2019, Özcan joined Hamburger SV on a four-and-half-year-deal.

 Loan to İstanbul Başakşehir

 On 2 September 2019 İstanbul Başakşehir confirmed, that they had signed Özcan on a season-long loan deal.
 On 3 July 2020 the loan became permanent and Özcan signed permanently for the club.